 💡 Tips for the break

 Two weeks centred on Easter weekend.
+Per Department of Education Circular 0072/2022: schools close on Friday 27 March 2026 (last day of term) and return on Monday 13 April 2026.
 Gardens open for the spring, the Wicklow and Mourne mountains beckon for hill-walking, and the bluebells in Killarney and Glendalough are at their peak.
-Easter Monday concludes the break for most schools but some extend into the second week of April.
 Many families take the second week as a foreign holiday or a stay in West Cork.

 📅 Passed